Coleridge-Initiative/big-data-and-social-science/13-ChapterWorkbooks.Rmd

 ### Dataset Exploration and Visualization

-The *Dataset Exploration and Visualization* notebook further explores the North Carolina Department of Correction data, demonstrating how to work with missing values and date variables and join tables by using SQL in Python.
+The *Dataset Exploration and Visualization* notebook further explores the North Carolina Department of Corrections data, demonstrating how to work with missing values and date variables and join tables by using SQL in Python.
 Though some of the SQL from the Databases notebook is revisited here, the focus is on practicing Python code and using Python for data analysis.
 The